ethrythedev/FlowSQL/README.md

 # FlowSQL
-Effortlessly manage your MySQL / MariaDB databases.
-"Manage your databases like a breeze"
+Manage your databases like a breeze